BreyeFoka/portfolio-blog-project/_posts/deeplearning.md

 ---
 title: "Understanding the Core Concepts of Deep Learning with MIT 6.S191"
 excerpt: "Join me on a journey through the foundational principles of deep learning as taught in the MIT 6.S191 course.
 From perceptrons to regularization, we explore the mechanics that power neural networks today."
-coverImage: "/assets/blog/deep-learning-journey/cover.jpg"
+coverImage: "/assets/blog/deeplearning/cover.jpg"
 date: "2025-04-29T10:00:00.000Z"
 author:
-  name: Breye
+  name: Breye Foka
-  picture: "/assets/blog/authors/breye.jpeg"
+  picture: "/assets/blog/authors/breye.png"
 ogImage:
-  url: "/assets/blog/deep-learning-journey/cover.jpg"
+  url: "/assets/blog/deeplearning/cover.jpg"
 ---

 ## 🧠 The Building Block: Perceptron